ropod-project/floor_detection/README.md

 rosservice call /floor_detection_server "{}"
 ```

-For the component to work, make sure that data from the smart wheel is being published continuously.
+For the component to work, make sure that data from the smart wheels is being published continuously.

 ### Launch file parameters